 Coronavirus (COVID-19) update May 2021

 Treating in person is a joint decision based on my professional clinical judgement and you, the patient, as well as updated guidance regarding osteopathic practice it as it changes

 Using established and updated measures and precautions, I consider there is a low-risk of transmission within the clinic of the virus SARS-CoV-2, that causes COVID-19.
 However, it is essential to understand that attending a face to face, with hands-on treatment is not a completely risk-free situation.

 Hygiene Policy and Infection Control

 Our health and safety is my priority; this is how I am responding:

 I have updated infection control measures alongside my normal clinic hygiene procedures.
-There is a 15-minute gap between appointments to “clean and prep”, and aerate my treatment room and reception area.
-My sink is available as required for you to wash hands / face, there is fresh paper towel for you to dry hands / face
+I have 15-minute gaps every other appointment to clean and aerate my treatment room and reception area.
+My sink is available as required for you to wash hands / face, there is fresh paper towel for you to dry hands / face.
+Hand sanitiser is available if you wish to use this.

 Additional Precautions and Infection Control Measures

-I will be wearing PPE for your protection including a face mask, disposable gloves, and a change of clinic coat for each patient until guidance changes.
+I am wearing PPE for your protection including a face mask, disposable gloves, and a change of clinic coat for each patient until guidance changes.

 My treatment couch has a wipe clean sheet which is sprayed and wiped down with medical-grade sanitiser between appointments.

-To offer an extra level of protection, the new gap between patients allows time for sanitising / disinfecting of equipment and fixtures, aeration, changing PPE as well as supporting distancing
+To offer an extra level of protection, the gap between patients allows time for sanitising / disinfecting of equipment and fixtures, aeration, changing PPE as well as supporting distancing

-Touchable hard surfaces that have been used will be sanitised between patients; including door handles, taps, card payment machines, chair, desk, etc.
+Touchable hard surfaces that have been used are sanitised between patients; including door handles, taps, card payment machines, chair, desk, etc.

-Soft furnishings such as seat cushions and children’s soft toy have been removed; plastic toys and wooden puzzles are wiped clean after each use, but I encourage you to bring your own toys to minimise the cleaning burden.
+Soft furnishings such as seat cushions and children’s soft toy have been removed; plastic toys and wooden puzzles are washed or wiped clean after each use, but I encourage you to bring your own toys to minimise the cleaning burden.

 Contactless / card payment is preferred, cash is accepted, other payment methods can be discussed.